arturdryomov/dotfiles/README.md

 # DotFiles

 This repo contains number of configs I use every day.
 It was created for easy sharing configuration between my desktop, netbook and other machines I use sometimes.

 Installation is simple:

     git clone git://github.com/ming13/dotfiles.git
-    sh install.sh
-    sh post-install.sh
+    cd dotfiles
+    make install

 That’s all.
-Updating is the same, scripts must do all hard and boring work themselves.
+Updating is pretty like that:

+    git pull
+    make install

+`make install` is for cases when there are new configs or something like.